 This coronavirus public health emergency is a time-compressed capsule view of a lot of our big crises– climate emergency, bad energy policies, privatization and enclosures of the commons, unthinkable levels of inequality and human suffering, shock doctrine economics that doesn’t work for 99% of the people, and all the rest.
 These are things we (many of us) haven’t been able to grasp, in part, because there’s too much time between cause and effect (i.e. system delays).
 Not with coronavirus.
 The ripple, check that, TIDAL WAVE of this pandemic is happening fast.
 And to be honest, it is surreal.
-One of the best analogies of our interrelated “crisis of perception” as Fritof Capra terms it is this from the sociologist Mike Davis.
+One of the best analogies of our interrelated “crisis of perception” as Fritof Capra terms it is this from the social theorist Mike Davis.
 He used an old Grand Canyon exploratoration as a metaphor in his critique of the financial crash of 2008, but it surely applies to the interrelated crises now.
 Davis wrote:

 Let me begin, very obliquely, with the Grand Canyon and the paradox of trying to see beyond cultural or historical precedent.
 The first European to look into the depths of the great gorge was the conquistador Garcia Lopez de Cardenas in 1540.
 He was horrified by the sight and quickly retreated from the South Rim.
 More than three centuries passed before Lieutenant Joseph Christmas Ives of the U.S. Army Corps of Topographical Engineers led the second major expedition to the rim.
 Like Garcia Lopez, he recorded an “awe that was almost painful to behold.”
 Ives’s expedition included a well-known German artist, but his sketch of the Canyon was wildly distorted, almost hysterical.